grahamton/tools/README.md

   - Ticket: a brief to share with your team to kick off work.
 - Ask a teammate to run the command examples above and send you the output, or copy/paste the output lines into your existing prompt.

-See the step‑by‑step business guide: `GUIDE_BUSINESS.md`.
+See the step-by-step business guide: `GUIDE_BUSINESS.md`.

+## Demo Playbook
+- Want to show PromptKit live?
+Follow `DEMO_GUIDE.md` for a 5–7 minute walkthrough covering Iterate Card, Plan, Ticket, and the business runner.